M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 There are many ways to distribute the DLL and associated registry keys to a production server, but the creation of a setup project may be simplest.
 We will use the approach below to create a basic setup project that will install our DLL and create the required registry keys for us.

-<p class="note">If you have not created setup projects on your machine before, you may have to download the InstallShield Limited Edition for Visual Studio package.
-This can be done either by using the prompts within Visual Studio (New Project -> Other Project Types -> Setup and Deployment), or by going to <a href="http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro">http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro</a>.</p>
+If you have not created setup projects on your machine before, you may have to download the InstallShield Limited Edition for Visual Studio package.
+This can be done either by using the prompts within Visual Studio (New Project -> Other Project Types -> Setup and Deployment), or by going to <a href="http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro">http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro</a>.
+{:.note}

 To create an installer: